Trusted WordPress tutorials, when you need them most.

 WordPress.com vs WordPress.org (FAQs)

-Since this is a popular topic, and WPBeginner is the largest free WordPress resource site for beginners, we get tons of questions regarding WordPress.com vs WordPress.org.
+Since this is a popular topic and WPBeginner is the largest free WordPress resource site for beginners, we get tons of questions about WordPress.com vs. WordPress.org.

 We have done our best to answer the most frequently asked questions below: